Request for an Adjustment to a Return

 If you wish to make changes to a trust income tax return that has already been filed, complete form TP-646.R-V, Request for an Adjustment to a Trust Income Tax Return.
 You are not required to file a new income tax return for the trust.
 However, if the requested adjustment changes the allocation of income to the trust's beneficiaries, you must enclose an amended Schedule C of the Trust Income Tax Return (TP-646-V) and amended RL-16 slips (see courtesy translation RL-16-T).

-If, after processing a request for an adjustment, a reassessment results in the reduction of the trust's balance due and entitles the trust to a refund of income tax, interest or penalties, we must make the refund if the request was submitted to us within:
+If, after processing a request for an adjustment, a reassessment results in the reduction of the trust's balance due and entitles the trust to a refund of income tax, interest or penalties, we must grant the refund if the request was submitted to us within:

 - three years (four years in the case of a mutual fund trust) after the end of the taxation year concerned;